-The 70th Lord of Freckenham in his professional capacity as the Founding Councillor of the Caribbean ASEAN Council, the Executive Director of the Eastern Caribbean-Southeast Asia Chamber and alumnus of His Royal Highness The Duke of Edinburgh's Commonwealth Study Conference was able to have an audience with Her Royal Highness The Princess Royal.
+The 70th Lord of Freckenham in his professional capacity as the Founding Councillor of the Caribbean ASEAN Council, the Executive Director of the Eastern Caribbean-Southeast Asia Chamber and alumnus of His Royal Highness The Duke of Edinburgh's Commonwealth Study Conferences was able to have an audience with Her Royal Highness The Princess Royal.
 He was able to meet with Princess Anne at Marlborough House in London and at Wythenshawe in Manchester.
-He has also received official correpondence from both His Royal Highness The Prince of Wales and Her Royal Highness The Princess Royal.
+In addition, he has also received official correspondences from Her Majesty the Queen, His Royal Highness The Prince of Wales and Her Royal Highness The Princess Royal.

 The Lord of Freckenham has been appointed as a diplomatic representative of several entities:

 The 70th Lord of Freckenham has been conferred and granted the following honours and titles:

 His Majesty Sultan Ampun Muedzul-Lail Tan Kiram, the 35th Sultan of Sulu and North Borneo and son of the late Sultan Mohammed Mahakuttah Abdullah Kiram, confirmed through a Royal Warrant the granting of the lifetime tile of "Datu Sadja of Sulu" to the Lord of Freckenham for his official position and service to the Sultanate.
 Aside from his previous royal appointment as a diplomatic representative of the Sultanate, the Lord of Freckenham is also the Secretary General of the Royal and Hashemite Order of the Pearl of Sulu, the dynastic order of the Sultanate.
 Senior nobles who hold the title of Datu Sadja have the style of His Excellency (H.E.) while their spouses hold the title of Dayang and hold the style of Her Excellency (H.E.).